dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 bucket size of `2` or `3`, as the disadvantages of having too many buckets start to outweigh the gains.

-It's also possible to increase the partition size while keeping the performance constant, if the number of buckets is increased alongside the values in each partition.
+> It's also possible to increase the partition size while keeping the performance constant, if the number of buckets is increased alongside the values in each partition.
+This would allow replicating the query latency of `20ms` even for larger index sizes, e.g. one trillion elements distributed over one million partitions.
+{: .prompt-tip}

 ### Occupancy {#tpxoccupancy}